Stig Jørgensen

-Stig Jørgensen is a former Danish professional darts player.
+Stig Jørgensen is a Danish former professional darts player who competed in British Darts Organisation (BDO) events.

-Darts career
+Career

 Jørgensen has been picked 26 times for the Danish national team, which is an all-time record.
 Among other tournaments, Jørgensen has played 6 WDF World Cups and 5 WDF Europe Cups.

-He was part of the Danish team which won the team and overall events at the 2008 WDF Europe Cup.
+He was part of the Danish team which won the team and overall events at the 2008 WDF Europe Cup together with Frede Johansen, Per Laursen & Preben Krabben.